Configuration

 Using Environment Variables

-Alternatively, you can pass configuration during build time using the --dart-define option.
-The Apple Sign-In provider supports the following environment variables:
+Alternatively, you can pass configuration during build time using the --dart-define option:

 APPLE_SERVICE_IDENTIFIER: The Apple Services ID.APPLE_REDIRECT_URI: The redirect URI for authentication callbacks.

-If serviceIdentifier and redirectUri values are not supplied when initializing the service, the provider will automatically fetch them from these environment variables.
+If you do not supply serviceIdentifier and redirectUri values when initializing the service, the provider will automatically fetch them from these environment variables.

 Example usage: